Oborn [Oborne]

 5a2) Eli Oram Chr.
 17 Nov 1833 Butleigh, labourer, died 18 Oct, bur.
 25 Oct 1872, 1873 (Dec Q 5c/355 Wells) Butleigh 51-28, 71-77

 Eli appeared in 1851 at Pond Head with his widowed mother Elizabeth.
 He was missing in 1861 but married Elizabeth Wheeler in 1868.
 His son William Loyd was born out of wedlock as William Loyd Wheeler, Chr.
 24 Aug 1865 Butleigh.
 In 1871 Eli and family lived at Hoods Cottages on Butleigh Hill.
 Eli died in 1872 and by the next census, 1881, Elizabeth with their two sons was in Water Lane.
-Richard died on 12th July 1885 aged 17.
-In 1891 Elizabeth and William lived at No. 53 Butleigh.
-In 1901 Elizabeth (70) lived in four rooms on her own.
-She died in 1910 aged 78.
+Richard died on Sunday 12th July 1885 aged 17 – he drowned while swimming in the river Brue.
+His friend William Hockey tried to save him but failed.
+[Western Gazette 17 Jul 1885]

 William was an engine driver and still single at 32 when he was 'found sleeping in van' on census night 1901, at Tine Mead Farm, Witham Priory, Som.
 He married Alice Bush in 1910 (Jun Q 5c/813 Frome) and in 1911 they lived in Beckington, Bath.